Salgat/RedditBoost/README.md

 A set of simple features to enhance reddit.

 ## Running
 As of now RedditBuddy only works with Chrome.
+To setup, complete the following instructions,

 1. In Chrome, go to Settings->Extensions
 2. Check the "Developer mode" checkbox
 3. Click "Load unpacked extension..."